ComputationIASBS/FundamentalPrediction/README.md

 Enjoy exploring the results!

 The dataset has been prepared by [Kamran Abdi](https://github.com/Rayan1392), and the implementation has been done by [Hossein Rezaei](https://github.com/HosseinRezaei951).

 [H. Rezaei, K. Abdi, M. Hooshmand, F. Soleymani, "Two Machine Learning Approaches on Fundamental Financial Features for Stock Market Prediction," Sep 2023](https://ssrn.com/abstract=4572177)
-Rezaei, Hossein and Abdi, Kamran and Hooshmand, Mohsen and Soleymani, Fazlollah, Two Machine Learning Approaches on Fundamental Financial Features for Stock Market Prediction.
-Available at SSRN: https://ssrn.com/abstract=4572177 or http://dx.doi.org/10.2139/ssrn.4572177

 # Data